SOAPs: How workload automation is evolving according to Gartner® Workload Automation Trends

 In all these cases, the limitations of the traditional approach to workload automation prevent IT and I&O leaders and teams from shifting their automation strategy to focus on the higher-value goals of innovation, agility and customer service.

-Gartner’s SOAP model for workload automation
+Gartner SOAP model for workload automation

-In Gartner’s analysis, the model for workload automation must adapt to address these strategic and operational shifts.
+According to Gartner analysis, the model for workload automation must adapt to address these strategic and operational shifts.

 Fundamentally, they believe that the scope of workload automation must expand both horizontally and vertically to deliver automation of a full business process, where each business process is viewed not as a set of discrete tasks but a complete cross-platform service coordinated from end to end.